Skip to main content

 Intermediate

 To understand the protections governing your health data, we must examine the specific mechanisms of the primary federal statutes.
-The architecture of these laws creates a system of checks and balances, and their application depends entirely on how the is structured.
+The architecture of these laws creates a system of checks and balances, and their application depends entirely on how the wellness program is structured.
 The nature of the firewall between your data and your employer is defined by these structural distinctions.

 The Role of Program Structure in Data Privacy